floroz/floroz/README.md

 ## 💼 Projects

 Outside of my day to day work, I like solving problems and playing around with new technologies.
+Check my pinned repositories to know more about my personal work.

 ### 🧮 [CalcolaFisco.com](https://www.calcolafisco.com) - Italian Tax Calculator Suite